Puppysin/Puppysin/README.md

 PLEASE NOTE! if I have hidden you it is most likely because you made a stupid joke that was actually really disgusting, you're part of the DNI list, or you're associated with the mentioned formers.

 ✶⋆.˚ PLEASE INT!
 If you share any of my interests!
 If you want to cuddle or hide with me I don't mind!
 I might be a little awkward or standoffish but if you just want to chat feel free to!
-I like meeting new people despite my social awkwardness ^_^
+I like meeting new people despite my social awkwardness ^O^

 <img width="1200" height="70" alt="about me" src="https://github.com/user-attachments/assets/4410593d-da0a-484e-b4f7-deb1107da18b" />